-PLEASE NOTE: Add any other information or content to inform of the 'safeguarding arrangements' in place at your school.
+PLEASE NOTE: Add any other information or content to inform of the 'safeguarding arrangements' in place at your school, academy, or college.

-Please be mindful to make reference and describe how your school supports children and families that are vulnerable and reflect the statutory guidance within KCSIE 2022 Part One, Part Two Annex A (delete or add to as appropriate).
+Please be mindful to make reference and describe how your school, academy or college supports children and families that are vulnerable and reflect the statutory guidance within KCSIE 2023 Part One, Part Two Annex A (delete or add to as appropriate).